edgar-sanchez-is/bash-shell/README.md

 ##### Design Overview

-A simple shell that can be run in interactive or batch mode.
+A shell implemenation that can be run in interactive or batch mode.

 ##### Complete Specification